 As with any type of insurance, there are numerous ways to save on life insurance.
-We’ve created a list of the best ways to save money on a life insurance policy:
+We’ve created a list of some of the best ways to save money on a life insurance policy:

 One of the major factors in determining life insurance rates is your health and wellbeing.
 The better health you’re in, the lower your rates.
 Certain health factors play different roles in raising life insurance rates.
 They are:

 Family Health History